uribo/learnR/quick-start/why-r.md

 #### It's popular

 R is very popular, if not the most, statistical programming language and platform to perform data mining, analysis, and visualization.
-High popularity often means easier communication between you and other users because you "speak"" the same language.
+High popularity often means easier communication between you and other users because you "speak" the same language.

 #### It's flexible